SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase-opentelemetry.md

 By default, the Couchbase will write the log to the log directory that was configured during installation.
 For example, on Linux, the log directory would be `/opt/couchbase/var/lib/couchbase/logs`.
 By default, the Audit log is disabled, you must enable the audit log following these [instructions](https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html).
 Query log, error log, the access log will be enabled by default.

-## Configure Couchbase Logs Collection
+## Collection configuration and app installation

-As part of data collection setup and app installation, you can select the **Couchbase - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
-Follow the steps below to configure the collection.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector